prakhar1989/progress-cpp/README.md

 The bar takes the following options at initialization
 - Limit: the total number of ticks that need to be completed
 - Width: width of the bar
-- Complete Char: the character to indicate completion
+- Complete Char: the character to indicate completion (defaults to `=`)
-- Incomplete Char: the character to indicate pending.
+- Incomplete Char: the character to indicate pending. (defaults to ' ')

 ```c++
 #include "ProgressBar.hpp"